Planning

 In determining your France itinerary, you’re probably best to start with a list of all the wonderful places you want to visit.

 Perhaps you’re a wine lover and want to visit all the best French Wine Regions.
-In France, wine travel is immensely popular and for good reasons, given the country produces some of the world’s best wines.
+In France, wine travel is immensely popular, and for good reasons, given the country produces some of the world’s best wines.

 Maybe you’re interested in learning more about the history of France, in which case visiting the country’s most beautiful castles should be on your France travel plan.
-In France, you’ll find castles of all different architectural styles, from medieval castles to Renaissance chateaux surrounded by manicured gardens as well as crumbling castles in ruins.
+In France, you’ll find castles of all different architectural styles, from medieval castles to Renaissance châteaux, surrounded by manicured gardens as well as crumbling castles (my favorites!).

-Of course, France also has some beautiful cities to visit with an enticing mix of scenery, historical sites, architecture, museums, and great food.
+Of course, France also has some beautiful cities to visit, with an enticing mix of scenery, historical sites, architecture, museums, and great food.
 From the Mediterranean Sea to the English Channel, there are also some gorgeous coastal towns in France.
 In these picturesque little towns, you can enjoy good food, wine, and long walks on stunning beaches.

 Orleans France

-Defining an itinerary will be one of the most important tasks while planning a trip to France.
-As a general rule for your route France trip planning, choose one destination – a city or area – for a 3-5 day trip to France.
-If you have a week to 10 days, then visit one to three places, ideally in different regions for more variety.
+As a general rule for planning your route, choose one destination – a city or area – for a 3-5 day trip to France.
+If you have a week to 10 days, then visit one to three places, ideally in different regions, for more variety.

 For a 2-week trip, your France travel plan could cover three to four destinations.